jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 ## Discussion

+- begin by contextualizing and summarizing in one paragraph
 - talk to the audience
 - do not introduce any new results here not already in results section
 - compare your results to published results
 - important to reference papers with different conclusions
   - if you don't include and reviewer finds, it will sink you because reviewer wonders 'what else is missing?'
+- as you work on your project, keep a list of interesting papers and 1-2 sentence summary of methods and results.
+String these together into discussion paragraphs.

 ## Conclusions